 How to select a crawl space dehumidifier for your home?

-- The air flow of a crawl space dehumidifier – This refers to the cubic feet of air the dehumidifier is dehumidified per minute.
-The air change per hour (ACH) refers the number of times the air is cycled through the dehumidifier per hour.
+- The airflow of a crawl space dehumidifier – This refers to the cubic feet of air the dehumidifier is dehumidified per minute.
+The air change per hour (ACH) refers to the number of times the air is cycled through the dehumidifier per hour.
 Crawl space with high humidity will require a dehumidifier with a higher ACH.

 | Humidity levels

 |Extremely wet (90 – 100%)